AnswerDotAI/fasthtml-example/00_game_of_life/readme.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies (if any)
-4. Run the following command: `uvicorn main:app`
+4. Run the following command: `uvicorn main:app --reload`